 The initiative will accelerate sustainable forestry by supporting 100 SMEs working towards sustainable wood trade in Vietnam and Thailand.

-By providing an intense online incubation experience, it will help entrepreneurs to successfully develop and grow resilient businesses, by guiding them into structuring their business scenarios, working on their value proposition, finding their product-market fit, building a business that’s financially viable, a growth plan, while expanding their network, and accessing technical training by industry experts on accessing sustainable and legal value chains and accessing finance and investment.
+By providing an intense online incubation experience, it will help entrepreneurs to successfully develop and grow resilient businesses, by guiding them into structuring their business scenarios, working on their value proposition, finding their product-market fit, building a business that’s financially viable, a growth plan, while expanding their network, and accessing technical training by industry experts on sustainable and legal value chains and finance and investment.

 Each SME will get individualized mentorship, with a dedicated mentor who will challenge and guide them throughout the entire journey of the program.